 B. Regents, Faculty, Staff and Retirees

 - Verify you have been entered into the Human Resources Management System (HRMS).
-An indication that you have been entered in the Human Resource system is when you have received an official University email address and/or are listed in the online directory.
+An indication that you have been entered into the HRMS is when you have received an official University email address and/or are listed in the online directory.
 If you have not been entered into HRMS, have your departmental payroll administrator enter your information.

 - Bring your government issued photo ID to one of the designated locations to have your photo taken and U Card issued.
-Designated locations, by campus, can be found at the U Card Office Locations web page.
+Designated locations, by campus, can be found at the U Card Office website.

 C. Affiliated Faculty, Affiliated Staff and Visiting Students

 - Your sponsoring department must complete the web-based process to formalize your sponsored card request.
-There are several types of sponsored accounts – please refer to the How-To Instructions web page for the various types of accounts.
+There are several types of Sponsored Accounts – please refer to the Available Types of Internet Accounts web page for the various types of accounts.

 - If you opt to request a Sponsored Account (most common), the process starts by requesting a username and password on the Sponsored Accounts web page.

 - The person requesting the Sponsored Account will receive an email with a link to request a U Card.
-The requestor MUST follow this link and must provide an EFS number to charge the U Card (Currently $25).
+The requestor MUST follow this link and must provide an EFS number to charge the cost of the U Card (currently $30).

-- If you are a staff or faculty member and work more than 50 miles from the metro area, contact your department liaison to start the U Card process.
-Your department's liaison will work with the Twin Cities Campus U Card Office to assist in the production of your U Card.
+- If you are a staff or faculty member and work more than 50 miles from the metro area, contact your departmental liaison to initiate the U Card process.
+Your departmental liaison will work with the Twin Cities Campus U Card Office to assist in the production of your U Card.
 You must present a government issued photo ID to your departmental liaison and provide a recent photo as described above.
-Upon verification of your identity, the U Card will be sent to your department liaison for distribution.
+Upon verification of your identity, the U Card will be sent to your departmental liaison for distribution.

 Maintaining and Retaining a U Card

-U Cards must be kept in secure location and should not be loaned or given to anyone other than the U Card holder.
+U Cards must be kept in a secure location and should not be loaned or used by anyone other than the U Card holder.

-- Store your U Card in a protective sleeve or case to prevent the U Card's magnetic stripe from being scratched by sharp objects, such as keys or coin edges and protect the card from magnets and magnetic sources.
+- Store your U Card in a protective sleeve or case to prevent the U Card's magnetic stripe from being scratched by sharp objects, such as keys or coin edges

 Twin Cities and Duluth campuses offer an online option for card deactivation.
-Online U Card deactivation is immediate & permanent!
-Once you deactivate your U Card, it cannot be used by anyone & it cannot be reactivated.
+Online U Card deactivation is immediate and permanent.
+Once you deactivate your U Card, it cannot be used by anyone and it cannot be reactivated.
 Deactivated cards may be subject to a replacement fee (currently $30.00).

 - Click on Deactivate your U Card

-- Login with your internet ID & password
+- Login with your internet ID and password

 - Click on the "Deactivate My Card" button

-To obtain a replacement U Card visit the campus U Card Office during hours of operation posted on the U Card office website, bring a government issued photo ID, be prepared to have your photo taken and note that you may be subject to a replacement fee.
+To obtain a replacement U Card, visit the campus U Card Office during hours of operation posted on the U Card office website, bring a government issued photo ID, be prepared to have your photo taken and note that you may be subject to a replacement fee (currently $30.00).